Early Childhood Classes

 - Musical Explorations

 In this group class children will learn musical skills and theory needed to play an instrument.
-Recorders and choir chimes are used to introduce beginning note reading.
+Barred instruments and choir chimes are used to introduce beginning note reading.
 Each class includes singing, movement, folk dances, and speech/instrumental ensembles.
 Children will experience different musical genres from classical to jazz.
 While the approach and philosophy draw primarily on that of Carl Orff, other music education philosophies are evident throughout the program.
 This class is appropriate for children who love to make music in a group setting before moving on to private instruction.
-Materials fee includes a tote bag, rhythm kit, soprano recorder, and a book and CD.
+Materials fee includes a tote bag, rhythm kit, and a book and CD.

 Early Childhood Faculty